 Then of course you have the normal office and shop workers weekend which begins on Friday night and then everyone goes back off to work first thing Monday morning.

-All these things to do and only just a short walk from your holiday accommodation!
+All these things to do are only just a short walk from your adults only holiday accommodation!